 The first development is the way in which many of the vast social changes taking place in contemporary society have come to be identifiable through language.
-A central example here would be the movement towards sexual equality, which has had a regular linguistic consequence at several levels - for instance, the legality of job descriptions (most noticeably, at a lexical level, in the use of -person, etc.), the status of traditional modes of address (Miss, Ms., etc.), and the problem of resolving the lack of a sexneutral personal pronoun in English (her or she vs. (s)he, and other forms).
-Another example would be the linguistic consequences of legal decisions such as the Trades Descriptions Act, in Britain: there are now certain controls on the language one may use in order to describe or sell goods (for example, constraining the use of terms such as reduced at sale time).
+A central example here would be the movement towards sexual equality, which has had a regular linguistic consequence at several levels - for instance, the legality of job descriptions (most noticeably, at a lexical level, in the use of such forms as -person), the status of traditional modes of address (Miss, Ms, etc.), and the problem of resolving the lack of a sex-neutral personal pronoun in English (he or she vs. (s)he, and other forms).
+Another example would be the linguistic consequences of legal decisions such as the Trades Descriptions Act in Britain: there are now certain controls on the language one may use in order to describe or sell goods (for example, constraining the use of terms such as reduced at sale time).
 A third example would be the linguistic dimension to racism: the use of language offensive to minority groups is now a legal matter, and the consequences affect everyone, whether one is writing a magazine article or the entry on black or Jew in a dictionary.
 A fourth example is the adoption by major institutions of certain linguistic standards, sometimes in the interests of consistency (as with manuals of house style), sometimes with some notion in mind of preserving the imagined purity of the language (as with the recent French law against the use of Anglicisms).
-Sometimes the institution's awareness of linguistic problems is itself physically institutionalised, in the form of centres, reports, and the like (for instance, the BBC's Pronunciation Unit, or the British government's report on language in schools - the Bullock Report (HMSO 1975)).
+Sometimes the institution's awareness of linguistic problems is itself physically institutionalised, in the form of centres, reports, and the like (for instance, the BBC's Pronunciation Unit, or government reports on language).
 And there are many other areas from which examples could be taken - such as the laws of libel or obscenity - which have a clear linguistic focus.